 The short answer is, “No one knows, exactly.”
-The longer answer suggests there are at least some aspects we can know.
+The longer answer suggests there are at least some parts we can know.

 Genetics plays a large and mysterious part: some of us tend towards depression more than others due to chemical levels in the brain, for example.
 But our genes to some degree can be “tweaked,” so to speak, through behavioral counseling that results in a new perception of our self.

 Which brings us to environment and upbringing as key factors in determining who we become.
-The outlook we accept concerning the nature of life seems to be almost unanimously informed by our parents or close relatives and friends at our earliest ages.
+The outlook we accept concerning the nature of life is mainly informed by our parents or close relatives and friends at our earliest ages.

-It also seems, sometimes sadly, that depending on ones’ desires or level of trauma at a young age, people have varying abilities adjusting the mindset imprinted on them.
+It also seems, sometimes sadly, that depending on ones’ desires or level of trauma at a young age, people can struggle adjusting the mindset imprinted on them.
 All the more reason to nurture and care for children as best we can.

-What we are left with at the end of the day is a self constructed of genetics and experiences that are intimately interconnected, with genetics affecting our perception of our experiences and experiences sublty altering the structure of who we are.
-Our will, our heart’s desires, flow from this spring.
-And as a fantastic, obscure quote I came across recently states, “What the heart desires, the will chooses and the mind justifies.”
+What we are left with at the end of the day is a self that is made up of a mix of genetics and experiences that are intimately interconnected, with genetics affecting our perception of our experiences and experiences subtly altering the structure of who we are.
+Our will – our heart’s desires, what we want – flow from this spring.
+And as a fantastic quote I came across recently states, “What the heart desires, the will chooses and the mind justifies.”

-At a base level, I want to suggest we are not entirely culpable for the desires that come from our heart – they’re a result, largely, of those genes and experiences.
-And yet, we are all capable of understanding basic desires within us that are “good” and “bad.”
-Defining what comprises “good” and “bad” is a separate topic, but there is a decent argument to be made that most human cultures tend to share the same basic morals.
+At a basic level, I suggest we are not entirely culpable for the desires that come from our heart – they’re a result, largely, of those genes and experiences.
+And yet, we are all capable of understanding desires within us that are “good” and “bad.”
+Defining what makes something “good” and “bad” is a separate topic, but there is a decent argument to be made that most human cultures tend to share the same basic morals.

-We are thus capable of recognizing within ourselves desires that are healthy and unhealthy.
-We disagree on what constitutes “healthy” and “unhealthy” on some issues, but on more basic premises we tend to agree: anger is damaging when left unaddressed; bitterness eats away at us; real love is healing and empowering; etc.
+We are therefore able to recognize within ourselves many desires that are healthy and unhealthy.
+We disagree on what constitutes “healthy” and “unhealthy” on some issues, but on more basic premises we tend to agree: anger is damaging when left unaddressed; bitterness eats away at us; real love is healing and empowering and so on.

-If we are interested in being happy and healthy, as most of us give lip-service to, we will – with help – begin to confront the demons that are eating away at us from the inside.
-That’s incredibly hard and intimidating, but the alternative is to continue existing in our state of “just getting by,” which is sometimes all we can do, but is a really depressing end-goal for our lives.
+If we are interested in being happy and healthy, we will – with help – begin to confront whatever demons are eating away at us from the inside.
+That’s incredibly hard and intimidating, but the alternative is to continue “just getting by” in life, which is all we can do on some days, but is a really depressing end-goal.

-Eventually the things we distract ourselves with will be out of reach.
-If we dig into the reasons why we crave these distractions, if we begin to heal from our damage, we begin to live with joy.
-And the reasons why we should consider doing this go beyond the selfish – if we care about the people we are intimate with, we will seek confrontation with our darkness for their sake, because when we’re honest with ourselves we know our own damage hurts those we love.
+Eventually the things we distract ourselves with will be out of reach: our jobs, our hobbies, our obsessions.
+If we dig into the reasons why we crave to be distracted, if we begin to heal from our damage, we will begin to live with joy.
+And the reasons why we should consider doing this go beyond the selfish – if we care about the people we love, we will seek confrontation with our darkness for their sake, because when we’re honest with ourselves we know our own damage hurts them.